 Though I no longer strictly adhere to a theme of one scent/one post, I occasionally like to spotlight a single fragrance category and compare a variety of wax from it.
 Being a natural analyzer and cataloger, I can’t help but comply to my nature.

 Today is my one year blogiversary, a perfect time to return to a comparison style post from my early blogging days.
-With cozy firesides in mind, I gathered up my various hearth melts and got to melting.
+With cozy firesides in mind, I gathered up my various hearth melts.

 The Bathing Garden–Faerie Bonfire A complex bonfire scent with notes of leaves, vanilla, sandalwood, and brown sugar.